 Pickpockets can be found in many places frequented by tourists.
 Simply keep your valuables secure to avoid any potential issues.

-Before You Travel to Switzerland - Do This
+Before You Travel to Spain - Do This

 - Stay hydrated.
 Some areas of Spain can be quite warm throughout the year.
 Remember to drink plenty of water.

 - Pack wisely.
 Depending on where you're going and what you're doing, you may need a variety of clothes.
 Beachwear, something formal, and comfortable shoes are a must.